model-checking/verify-rust-std/doc/src/tools/kani.md

 The script `run-kani` installs the right version of Kani for you, builds it and then finally runs the verify-std sub-command of the `kani` with some default flags.

+**NOTE:** This script may crash due to linking issues.
+If the script fails with an error message related to linking, link the new CBMC version, delete the `./kani_build` directory and re-run.

 ### Step 3 - Check verification result

 After running the command, you can expect an output that looks like this: